 At your first consultation the dermatologist will recommend a combination of the above treatments.
 These however may change during the course of your treatment depending on how your skin reacts.

 Here are some do’s and don’t about choosing a skin clinic.

 If you have decided to get treatment for your scars, you are going to be investing a lot of money into it.
 So take the time to choose a good clinic.
 Visit various clinics.
 Pay the initial consultation fee and talk to the consulting dermatologist.
 Never ever decide on any treatment without talking to them.
 It is normal that you have a consultation with a dermatologist first and then they will discuss a treatment plan with you.
 He/She should be patient enough to answer your questions.
 If you have active acne she or he should insist that your acne should heal first.

 If the doctor claims that you will have 100% improvement please be on alert.
 Most treatments have a 60-80 % improvement.
-Don’t be discouraged by these number.
-It is a lot of improvement.
+Don’t be discouraged by these figures.
+It is actually a lot of improvement.

 Do not make a commitment until you have visited 2-3 skin clinics.
 Once you have talked to the dermatologist, visit their website and check out their reviews.
 If you can reach out to some of the people who have had procedures at the clinic, even better.

 Do talk to other clients at the skin clinic

 When you visit the clinic, do talk to the other clients waiting there.
 Ask them what their experience has been and if they are happy with their results.
 Do take a look at their skin but do it discreetly and don’t stare.
 Ask them how long it took before they saw results and what treatments they have had.

 Most skin clinics offer package deals where if you pay upfront for 6-8 treatments, say 6-8 sessions of laser, you pay less.
 The problem with this is if you are not happy with the results you are already committed to them.
 Pay a little extra but pay as you go.